adambard/learnxinyminutes-docs/raku.html.markdown

 ;

 ## Even though hashes are internally stored differently than arrays,
-## Perl 6 allows you to easily create a hash from an even numbered array:
+## Raku allows you to easily create a hash from an even numbered array:
 %hash = <key1 value1 key2 value2>;          # Or:
 %hash = "key1", "value1", "key2", "value2";